SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 #####5.
 Set up the CI Agent VM that we'll use for the workshop

-Go into the folder that has setting for the CI Agent VM:
+Go into the folder that has the chef/vagrant configuration for the VM where we will install the CI Agent (Slave):

 `cd ../CI_Agent`